 Jonathan’s practice encompasses everything relating to trade marks, from advice on the adoption of new brands and the surrounding legal issues, to registration of trade marks and dealing with all kinds of disputes, from oppositions to litigation.

-Jonathan is described in leading directories as “"wonderfully enthusiastic, personable and knowledgeable" (WTR 1000, 2015), “[his] freedom to operate opinions are in hot demand, as are his clever litigation and enforcement strategies.
+Jonathan is described in leading directories as “a dynamic all-rounder in the brands space" (World Trademark Review, 2017), "wonderfully enthusiastic, personable and knowledgeable" (WTR 1000, 2015), “[his] freedom to operate opinions are in hot demand, as are his clever litigation and enforcement strategies.
 The qualified trade mark attorney litigator is equally at home on either side of the contentious/non-contentious divide.”
 (WTR 1000, 2016).
-"Highly regarded" (Legal 500, 2014),“dedicated, thorough and punctual" (Legal 500, 2013).
+"Highly regarded" (Legal 500, 2014), “dedicated, thorough and punctual" (Legal 500, 2013).
 The WTR 1000 stated in 2014 that Jonathan, “consistently provides robust advocacy and clear and concise communication and court pleadings.
 He helps to navigate tangled problems by providing creative solutions".

 In addition to his advisory, filing, opposition, appeal and dispute resolution work in the UK, Europe and internationally, Jonathan also has substantial experience in domain name and company name disputes, working with Customs to tackle the importation of counterfeit goods and co-ordinating infringement proceedings in multiple jurisdictions.
 He has also handled design advisory and filing work.